Dbcurtis/tncmonitor/README.rst

 I do not expect it to work using Python 2 or Python 3 prior to 3.7.
 It "could" work on 3.7, but I have not tried it.

+Use a virtual Python envrionment that has installed the modules listed in ``requirements.txt``.
+Run the program from a ``cmd`` shell after every reboot of the computer.
+It should start executing after RMS has started.

 Usage to Monitor the TNC Error Logs
 ======================================

 Invoke the program in accordance with:
   usage: ``tncmonitor.py [-h] [-li] [-ld] [-eo] [-ese] [-t] pramfile``